PublicDataLab/DataInquiries/SyllabusExample.markdown

 * **In preparation for the class**, read:

 	* Venturini T, Jacomy M and Jensen P (2020) What do we See when We Look at Networks.
-An Introduction to Visual Network Analysis and Force-Directed Layouts. *Big Data & Society* (fothcoming).
+An Introduction to Visual Network Analysis and Force-Directed Layouts. *Big Data & Society* (forthcoming).
 * **During the class**, we will learn to analyze a relational dataset.
 We will introduce the basics of social network analysis and complex network analysis and the metrics of graph theory.
 We will also experiment with Table2net (medialab.github.io/table2net) and Gephi (gephi.org)
 * **After the class**, use Table2net to extract one or more networks from your dataset.
 Use Gephi to generate one or more images of your network.
 For each, write a detailed caption explaining how to read/interpret it.